Did you know that there are two sources for finding birth, marriage and death records?

-To learn about how to find these records from other sources, visit our Genealogy and Family History page.
+To learn about how to find these records from other sources, visit our pages on vital statistics: births, marriages and deaths.

 Many genealogical societies and individuals have indexed parish registers and published the result of their work.
 These publications are called “Church Indexes” (known as “répertoires” in French-Canadian genealogy).
 Most of the volumes are for marriages but also exist for baptisms and burials.